burgshrimps/dicast/README.md

 sample | Sample name | No
 ref | Reference genome name (currently only hg38 supported) | No params | Preparation parameter file (see below) | No workdir | Working and output directory.
-Dicast will create a folder called ensemble in this directory and save the results of the preparation step there | No
+Dicast will create a folder called ensemble in this directory and save the results of the preparation step there. | No

 ### Training
 `python dicast.py [-h] [--chr_exclude CHR] [--cur] svtype params clfparams clfname workdir`